 Q. How will the call benefit EELISA academics and the larger EELISA community?

-A. TThe idea is that if you oversee curricula and are willing to involve more students in mobility within your programme, you can apply for this funding.
-The call will benefit students, who will be able to access curricula across multiple institutions, either Europe-wide or at least EELISA-wide.
-This will be a great advantage for them, as their mobility will be recognised through an EELISA Supplement, and they will also receive EELISA credits.
-Ultimately, this recognition will demonstrate that these students are open-minded and have been exposed to an international and European context.
-This has tremendous value, I believe, when they look for employment and enter the job market.
+A. The idea is that if you oversee curricula and are willing to have more students participate in mobility within your program, you can apply for this funding.
+The call will benefit students, who will be able to access curricula in multiple institutions, European-wide, or at least EELISA-wide.
+This will be a huge benefit for them as the mobility will be recognized by an EELISA Supplement and they will also receive some EELISA credits.
+At the end of the day, this recognition will show that these students are open-minded and have been exposed to this international and European context.
+That has tremendous value, I think, for when they will look for a job and gain employment

 • To find out more about the Joint Academic Call here.